-Clarence E Anthony, Mayor of South Bay, Florida
+Clarence E Anthony, former Mayor of South Bay, Florida

 FRONT PAGE